All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Oral contraceptives rely on consistent absorption of hormones (typically ethinyl estradiol and a progestin) through the gastrointestinal tract.
 The effectiveness of the pill depends on maintaining stable hormone levels, which requires reliable daily absorption.

-Semaglutide is a GLP-1 receptor agonist that significantly slows gastric emptying.
-This means that oral medications, including birth control pills, may sit in the stomach longer than usual before moving into the small intestine where absorption occurs.
+Semaglutide is a GLP-1 receptor agonist that significantly slows gastric emptying. oral medications, including birth control pills, may sit in the stomach longer than usual before moving into the small intestine where absorption occurs.
 Delayed absorption can reduce peak hormone levels and potentially compromise contraceptive effectiveness.

 Semaglutide's prescribing information notes that it may affect the absorption of oral medications and recommends that patients using oral contraceptives monitor for changes and consider additional contraceptive measures if needed.

-Non-oral contraceptive methods, including IUDs, implants, injections (such as Depo-Provera), patches, and vaginal rings, are not meaningfully affected by changes in gastric emptying because they do not rely on GI absorption.
+Non-oral contraceptive methods, including IUDs, implants, injections (such as Depo-Provera), patches, and vaginal rings, aren't meaningfully affected by changes in gastric emptying because they don't rely on GI absorption.

 Safety Considerations